clerically/VesteriaMediaBot/README.md

 You can just modify the `info.json` file in the same directory to configure your bot's bio.

 **PLEASE FOR THE LOVE OF ALL THAT IS SACRED,** change the "owner_id" config in `info.json` to your Twitter id.
-If you don't know it, you can use a site like [this](https://tweeterid.com/)
+If you don't know it, you can use a site like [this](https://tweeterid.com/) to get it for you.
 ## Notes/Other

 This is absolutely a monstrosity of code and I hate looking at it.
 I did this in a speedrun of 2.5 hours and I regret only half of it.